Stories of Gratitude

 Larry had a mitral valve regurgitation, which is caused by a leaky mitral valve so it couldn’t pump blood and oxygen efficiently through his body.

-Paul Lewis tells people that his life was saved by COVID.
+Paul tells people that his life was saved by COVID.
 In March 2020, at age 52, he not only suffered a massive heart attack, but also cardiac arrest and a minor stroke.

 Kevin received a heart transplant and a second chance at life through a research study evaluating the “Heart-in-a-Box” technology.